- Meet the Head

 Simon Henderson, married to Teresa, has eight children, four of whom are at Farleigh currently.
 He is a Catholic and lives in Hampshire.
 Simon is a Chartered Accountant by training and is a Partner at TPG Capital, one of the world's leading private equity firms, where he is responsible for UK investments.
 He has made investments in and served as a non-executive director of a wide variety of companies over the last 18 years.
 He became a Governor of the school in 2013 and serves on the Finance Committee.

-Charles Ingram Evans, a chartered surveyor specialising in private sector development and due diligence, is a Senior Director at CBRE.
+Charles Ingram Evans, a chartered surveyor with over 20 years' experience specialising in private sector development and due diligence, is a Partner at Knight Frank and Head of the Project and Building Consultancy Department.
 Charles is a Catholic and lives in Hampshire with his wife and three young children.
 Joining the Board of Governors in October 2014, he serves on the Finance Committee.